slanska/flexilite/README.md

 SQLite is widely used - from smartphones, to moderately used websites, from embedded devices, to rich desktop applications.
 It is reliable, fast and fun to use.
 And most importantly, SQLite has all features needed for achieving of Flexilite goals.

 ## Are other databases supported?
-Current;y it is SQLite only.
+Currently it is SQLite only.
 We also have plans and ideas about implementing Flexilite on PostgreSQL.